The Prague Marathon – A RunCzech Event

-The Prague Marathon is also called the Prague International Marathon and 2018 will be the 24th time that it has been run.
+The Prague Marathon is also called the Prague International Marathon.
 The record men’s time of 2:05:39 was set by Kenyan athlete Eliud Kiptanui in 2010.
 The record women’s time of 2:22:34 was set by Kenyan Lydia Cheromei in 2011.
 The race limitations are that the capacity is set to 10,600 competitors and it has a cut off time of 7 hours.
 It usually runs laps of the same course.
 The starting gun is fired at 9am on the Sunday with the professional athletes followed by serious amateurs and finally the fun/charity runners.

 Where are the Best places to see it?